 Back to research groups

-The De Koning group studies development and differentiation of pancreatic cells to improve treatment of type 1 diabetes in the future.
+The De Koning group studies human pancreatic islets and the generation of insulin producing cells from other cell sources for future treatment of type 1 diabetes.

 Replacement therapy with insulin producing beta cells is a feasible option to achieve normal glucose levels in patients with type 1 diabetes.
 For beta-cell replacement therapy, a donor pancreas must be used, but this can only be performed in a small subgroup of patients due to a lack of donor organs.
 Therefore, new cell sources for the unlimited generation of insulin producing cells need to be identified.